Who owns and operates the Inappropriate Workplace Behaviour Line?

 The Inappropriate Workplace Behaviour Line provides a secure 24/7 channel for the confidential reporting of alleged inappropriate behaviour by a University of Melbourne employee.

-This service is for reporting:
+This service is for reporting issues such as:

 • unlawful discrimination;

-• sexual harassment; harassment; sexual assault;
+• sexual harassment and/or harassment; sexual assault;

 • stalking;